“Fraudsters don’t need to hack your computer — they just need to trick you.”

 It’s you.

-What Are the Most Common Types of Bank Fraud?
+Common Types of Bank Fraud

 Here are some of the most common stories these manipulators will use to gain access to your bank accounts.
 Watch for the red flags!